Economics - Associate in Arts for Transfer

 The Associate in Arts in Economics for Transfer (AA-T) degree will prepare students with the strong foundation necessary for pursuing studies at the university level in various careers in the fields of banking, inventory management, academia and government service.
 Career options include economist in the private or public sector, financial analyst, controller, treasurer, marketing manager, production control specialist, inventory control manager and business analyst.
 The AA-T in Economics is intended for students who plan to complete a baccalaureate degree in Economics or a related field of study at a California State University (CSU).
 Students who complete this degree are guaranteed admission to the CSU system, but not to a particular campus or major.
 Students transferring to a CSU campus that accepts the AA-T in Economics will be required to complete no more than 60 semester units after transfer to earn a baccalaureate degree.

-Please Note: No more than 60 units are required for this degree and no additional requirements will be imposed by Evergreen Valley College.
-Some GE courses may be double-counted within the major and will reduce the number of units.
-General electives may be needed to reach 60 units.
-Please consult with a counselor to determine which courses are applicable.
+Please Note: No more than 60 semester units are required for this degree and no additional requirements will be imposed by Evergreen Valley College.

 Program Learning Outcomes:

 - Describe and explain how markets function and what happens in the presence of market failures.

 - Analyze production and costs of a firm.

 - Apply macroeconomic models to describe the economy.

 - Analyze the economic impacts of monetary and fiscal policy.